umbraco/UmbracoDocs/Documentation/Reference/Templating/Macros/Razor/hello-world.md

 	<p>My page id is: @Model.Id</p>

 ##Getting a collection of child pages of the current page.
-All pages in Razor, contains a standard property called `Children`, this returns a `DynamicNodeList` contaning all child pages, these can be iterated through
+All pages in Razor, contains a standard property called `Children`, this returns a `DynamicNodeList` containing all child pages, these can be iterated through

 	<ul>
 		@foreach(var child in Model.Children){